The stuffed brioche tree is a soft, delicious, and scenic Christmas dessert, perfect to prepare during the holiday season.

 Preparation of the Stuffed Brioche Tree

-Dissolve the yeast in lukewarm milk, then add the sugar, mix well, then add the softened butter and mix the mixture well.
+Dissolve the yeast in warm milk, then add the sugar and mix well, then add the softened butter and mix well with the mixture.

-Add the flours a little at a time while mixing and add the rum, vanilla, and grated orange peel, mix well until all the necessary flour is absorbed.
+Add the flours a little at a time, mixing, and add the rum, vanilla, and grated orange peel, mixing well until all the necessary flour is absorbed.

-Form a soft non-sticky dough, let it rise in a warm place for two hours or until doubled in size.
+Obtain a soft non-sticky dough, let it rise in a warm environment for two hours or until it doubles.

-Once risen, take the dough and work it on a lightly floured surface, forming 22 balls of approximately 1.76 oz each.
+After it has risen, take the dough and work it on a lightly floured surface, divide it into 22 rolls weighing about 1.75 oz each

-Flatten each ball and stuff it with a teaspoon of Nutella, then close and reform the ball.
+flatten each roll and fill it with a teaspoon of Nutella, then close it and reform the roll.

-Stuff all the balls and place them on a baking tray lined with parchment paper, forming a tree with a base of 6 balls, then 5, 4, 3, 2, ending with one ball and placing another (slightly oval) under the base to form the trunk.
+Fill all the rolls and place them on a baking sheet lined with parchment paper, forming a tree with a base of 6 rolls, then 5, 4, 3, 2, ending with one roll and placing another (slightly oval) under the base to form the trunk.

-Let it rise for about 30-40 minutes, then brush with beaten egg yolk (optional) and bake in a preheated oven at 350°F.
+Let rise for about 30-40 minutes, then brush it with beaten egg yolk (optional) and bake in a preheated oven at 356°F.

-Bake for about 50 minutes, checking the doneness.
+bake for about 50 minutes, checking the cooking.

-Once cooked, let it cool, then prepare the food coloring with half a squeezed lemon and powdered sugar in a glass until you get a glaze that is not too liquid.
+Once baked, let it cool, then prepare the green coloring with half a squeezed lemon and powdered sugar in a glass until a not too liquid glaze is obtained.

 Brush the entire tree except for the trunk and let it dry for at least an hour before consuming.